BimboStare/Data_Analysis_Class_Documentation/README.md

 ### Appending of Data
-Add more data to the row
+Add more data to the row.
+Only Similar data can be appended

 ### Merging of Data
 Adds more data to the column